team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 MAF file containing the summary of the results of the variant calling can be found in Figshare Project [here](https://figshare.com/projects/A_post-zygotic_disruptive_germline_NFATC1_variant_in_a_patient_with_segmental_cherry_angiomas/254267).

-Raw VCF files containing the flagged and VEP annotated variants calls can be found obtained from the EGA **EGAS00001008212**
+Raw VCF files containing the flagged and VEP annotated variant calls can be downloaded from EGA study Accession **EGAS00001008212**

 ## Sample Pairs used for somatic calling